polterguy/phosphorusfive-dox/chapter-18.md

   // set:x:/@_data/0
 ```

 As you can see, after 5.000 iterations, our above **[while]** loop will throw an exception, and stop executing.
 If you have a loop, where you actually need more than 5.000 iterations, you can add up an **[_unchecked]** argument to your **[while]** loop, and set its value to boolean true.
-Don't do it with the above code though, unless you want to crash your web server process!
+Don't do it with the above code though, unless you want to crash your web server process.

 ## The "contains" operators